FitHanuSpecialSubject/GA-Application-Java/documents/stable-matching.md

     // Check Exclude Pairs
     // This section handles constraints on the matching int[][] excludedPairs = this.matchingData.getExcludedPairs();

+    // If any excluded pair is found, the solution is immediately penalized
-    if (Objects.nonNull(excludedPairs)) {
+    // by setting its objective value to Double.MAX_VALUE — the worst possible score. if (Objects.nonNull(excludedPairs)) {
       for (int[] excludedPair : excludedPairs) {
         if (result.isMatched(excludedPair[0], excludedPair[1])) {